Savanamed/pycaprio/docs/api/projects.md

 ```

 ### Export project
 Exports a project into a zip.
-Pycaprio returns the zip's content in bytes to allow flexibility of use/store.
+Pycaprio returns the zip's content in bytes to allow flexibility in use/storage.
-You can specify the format of the export using the `format` parameter.
+You can specify the export file format using the `format` parameter.
 By default, it uses the `webanno` format.

 Example: